-The name is a colloquialism in reference to the IRC that establishes the particulars of the plan.
+The name is a colloquialism in reference to the IRC (IRS code 7702 in this case) that establishes the particulars of the plan.

 Basically, using life insurance to intentionally create cash value is being called “the 7702 Plan” because it sounds so much cooler and more exclusive, prompting some people (you know who you are) to jump on board.

-Here’s the issue; IRAs and 401ks, which also are not themselves legally defined “plans,” both require the establishment of an account (a custody or trust account) to manage the funds as far as actual legislation is concerned.
+Here’s the issue; IRAs and 401ks, which also are not themselves legally defined “plans,” both require the establishment of an account (custodial or trust account) to manage the funds as far as actual legislation is concerned.